Igman: Mountain huts

 In the 1935–1936 season, the mountain hut on Kasov Dol, at 1275 m in elevation, saw 345 visitors.
 In the 1936–1937 season, it saw 443 visitors, including 3 Austrian and 2 German citizens.
 In the 1937–1938 season it saw 557 visitors, including 15 German and 12 Austrian citizens.

 Other

 At the very foot of the mountain, close to Ilidža, are the sources of the river Bosna: Vrelo Bosne.
-This beautiful area is one of the most popular recreational areas of Sarajevo, and one its most important drinking water sources.
-Nearby lies one of the famous residential villas of Marshal Tito: Stojcevac, now fully destroyed.
+This area is one of the most popular recreational areas of Sarajevo, and one its most important drinking water sources.
+Nearby lies one of the residential villas of Marshal Tito: Stojcevac, now fully destroyed.
 The area further up above Vrelo Bosne is the location of the former frontline and inaccessible because of heavy contamination with land mines and UXO.
 Demining activities on former frontlines have taken place and are still taking place around recreational areas and the main roads.

 One of the primeval forests of Bosnia and Herzegovina, Ravna Vala is also located on mountain Igman.